Australia Crypto License

 Basics of Cryptocurrency Taxation in Australia

-The Australian Taxation Office (ATO) does not treat cryptocurrencies as currency in the traditional sense, but as property for tax purposes.
-This means that most cryptocurrency transactions fall under the general tax rules applicable to investments and trading transactions.
+The Australian Taxation Office does not consider cryptocurrencies as currency for taxation purposes but rather views them as property.
+This, therefore, means that most of the transactions dealing with cryptocurrencies come under the general tax rules that relate to investments and trading transactions.

 Income tax

-Cryptocurrency companies in Australia are liable to pay income tax like any other business.
-Profit or loss from cryptocurrency transactions is calculated by subtracting the cost of acquiring the cryptocurrency from the proceeds from its sale.
-It is important to note that the cost in the audited accounts must be expressed in Australian dollars (AUD), which requires conversion using the appropriate exchange rate at the date of each transaction.
+In Australia, cryptocurrency companies follow corporate tax treatment, just like any other firm.
+It works out the profit or loss by deducting the cost of acquisition against the sales proceeds of the cryptocurrencies.
+The cost in the audited accounts must be expressed in AUD currency, for which conversion must be applied with the appropriate exchange rate at the date of each transaction.

 Goods and Services Tax (GST)

-Prior to 1 July 2017, GST was levied on the sale of cryptocurrency, effectively resulting in double taxation.
-However, after this date, cryptocurrencies were exempted from GST, eliminating double taxation and further fuelling the cryptocurrency industry in the country.
+Before 1 July 2017, GST was applied to the sale of cryptocurrency; thus, in effect, double taxation was applied.
+After that date, however, cryptocurrencies were exempted from the application of GST, thus ruling out double taxation and further fuelling the industry for virtual currency in the country.

 Capital Gains Tax (CGT)

-Cryptocurrency companies must keep detailed records of all their cryptocurrency transactions for tax reporting purposes.
-This includes documenting the date of transactions, the type of cryptocurrency, the AUD amount received, the purpose of the acquisition and any associated cost of acquisition or disposal.
-Annual tax returns must reflect all relevant income and expenses associated with cryptocurrency transactions.
+For taxation reporting, the cryptocurrency enterprises should maintain appropriate books of account related to all cryptocurrency transactions.
+It would contain the date of transaction, type of cryptocurrency, amount received in AUD, purpose for which the cryptocurrency was acquired, and cost of acquisition or disposal.
+Annual tax returns should reflect all relevant income and expenses associated with cryptocurrency transactions.

 Taxes in Australia

-In Australia, the tax rates for companies depend on the type of business and its annual turnover.
-Below is a table of the main tax rates for companies at the moment, based on publicly available information:
+In Australia, tax rates depend on the type of business conducted and the amount of its annual turnover.
+Below is a table of the main tax rates for companies at the moment according to free information:

 Company type Annual turnover Tax rate